metallb/metallb/website/content/release-notes/_index.md

   speaker when installing using manifests, or by overriding helm values `controller.logLevel=all` and `speaker.logLevel=all` when installing with Helm.

+- MetalLB now uses a headless service to track the speakers.
+You must configure `METALLB_SERVICE`/`service` and create the service.
+Manifests and charts provided by MetalLB have been updated to create this new service.
+  If you are using your own manifests, you must update them. ([#595](https://github.com/metallb/metallb/pull/595))

+- The `METALLB_ML_LABELS`/`ml-labels` config option has been removed.
+  The `pod-lister` role/rolebinding are not used anymore and have been removed.
+  If you are using MetalLB-provided manifests to deploy, you can clean the old resources up by running `kubectl delete -n metallb-system role/pod-lister rolebinding/pod-lister`. ([#595](https://github.com/metallb/metallb/pull/595))

 Bug Fixes:

+- MetalLB now only considers ready speakers when memberlist is disabled.
+  This allows `externalTrafficPolicy: cluster` services to work when MetalLB speakers run only on a subset of the nodes. ([#595](https://github.com/metallb/metallb/pull/595))

 ## Version 0.10.3